 Electroconvulsive Therapy: What is ECT Treatment?

 Electroconvulsive therapy (ECT) is the gold standard for treatment of certain psychiatric disorders, causing changes in brain chemistry that can immediately reverse symptoms.
-As one of the oldest and most widely used mental health procedures, often, ECT works when other treatments are unsuccessful.
+One of the oldest and most widely used mental health procedures, ECT works quickly, safely and is an extremely effective treatment for when other treatments are unsuccessful.
+It can be lifesaving.

-The Center ‘s ECT expert provider Nelson F. Rodriguez, MD and a caring staff, perform the procedure in the state-of-the-art Farmer Family Neuromodulation Center with the latest technology and equipment.
+Lindner Center of HOPE’s Electroconvulsive Therapy program is led by ECT expert Nelson F. Rodriguez, MD.
+Assisted by an experienced, compassionate staff, Dr. Rodriguez performs the procedure in the state-of-the-art Farmer Family Neuromodulation Center with the latest technology and equipment.

-Treatment appointments can be scheduled Monday, Wednesday, Thursday and Friday, 7 a.m. to 1 p.m., with new patients starting the process through intake or while in our hospital.
-New patients will need to schedule a consultation prior to ECT treatment, by calling 513-536-HOPE (4673).
+ECT Treatment appointments can be scheduled Monday through Friday, 7 a.m. to 1 p.m., with new patients starting the process through intake or while a patient in our hospital.

 New patients will need to schedule a consultation prior to ECT treatment, by calling 513-536-HOPE (4673).